Troubled Northern rail in 'freefall'

 Mr Burnham and Liverpool City Region Mayor Steve Rotheram have called for Northern to lose the franchise if things do not approve.

-Transport Secretary Chris Grayling previously said improving Northern's train services are the Department for Transport's "number one performance priority".
+Mr Grayling previously said improving Northern's train services is the Department for Transport's "number one performance priority".

 Northern said it has agreed actions with the DfT and is working on a plan to "stabilise" services.